Be a part of the California adventure and help create memories of a lifetime!

-Our family owned company offers whitewater rafting trips suited to ages four and up, from mild Class II to wild Class V. With over 40 years of experience, Raft California provides both day and multi-day trips on over 12 rivers in the state of California.
+Our family owned company offers whitewater rafting trips suited to ages four and up, from mild Class II to wild Class V. With over 40 years of experience, Tributary provides both day and multi-day trips on rivers in California, Oregon, Idaho & Nevada.
 Our claim to fame is the long list of permitted rivers that we offer and the extremely experienced staff that returns year after year.

 The Employee Experience

-Working at Raft California instantly makes you family.
-The tight knit crew works together to make sure our guests experience a seamless adventure.
-Whether it’s providing an exceptionally safe river trip, crafting mouthwatering riverside meal or driving guests out of a steep canyon - the teamwork never ends.
+Working at Tributary Whitewater Tours instantly makes you part of a team.
+The tight-knit crew works together to make sure our guests experience a seamless adventure.
+Whether it’s providing an exceptionally safe river trip, crafting a mouthwatering riverside meal, or driving guests out of a steep canyon - the teamwork never ends.

 Our operation depends on the thoughtful and hardworking staff to look out for one another’s best interests to provide the best guest experience.
-This ‘family’ is evident in the post-work day atmosphere around camp often with group dinners, evening paddles, music and socializing.
-New staff will often meet lifelong friends through this work hard play hard atmosphere at Raft California.
+This camaraderie is evident in the post-work day atmosphere around camp often with group dinners, evening paddles, music, and socializing.
+New staff will often meet lifelong friends through this work hard play hard atmosphere at Tributary Whitewater Tours.

-Working at Raft California is a customer service based full-time seasonal job located in a very warm sunny and dry climate.
-Employees who thrive with us possess great people skills, wear a smile on their face, are self-motivated to work hard and maintain composure with last minute changes in logistics.
+Working at Tributary Whitewater Tours is a customer service, full-time and seasonal job located in a very warm sunny, and dry climate.
+Employees who thrive with us possess great people skills, wear a smile on their face, are self-motivated to work hard and maintain composure with last-minute changes in logistics.
 The staff is encouraged to be creative and bring ideas to the table regarding streamlining processes or solving problems to improve our operation.

-We often joke that ‘staying cool’ is a must for any employee at Raft California, both literally and figuratively, but there is a truth to that.
+We often joke that ‘staying cool’ is a must for any employee at Tributary Whitewater Tours, both literally and figuratively, but there is a truth to that.
 It can be very hot during our summer months and being physically overheated can lead to overheated emotions or reactions.
 Being able to self-check and keep this in balance is a good quality.
 Being a team player and upholding a positive attitude throughout the season is a must.

 Room and Board

-Raft California operates out of a 60 acre riverfront campground.
+Tributary Whitewater Tours operates out of a 60-acre riverfront campground.
 Our basecamp is also home to many of our staff members for the summer months.
 We offer primitive ‘guide camps’ for a nominal fee from April through October.
 These individual camps are located just a short walk from the parking areas and bathhouses with running water, showers and flush toilets.
 Alternatively, some employees choose to live in campervans or small RV’s for the season here.
 There are no RV hookups.
 The campground doesn’t have electricity and there is often a fire ban in the summer months.
-There is good cell service for those with Verizon service and minimal cell coverage for other carriers at camp.
+There is good cell service at this location.
 Our office and internal operations are located at a separate offsite building just a mile and a half away.
 Guides who choose to live at camp come here to use the internet, enjoy some air conditioning, take a shower, make meals, do laundry, etc. Resources available to those looking to live offsite include https://www.coloma.com/community/clnews/ and https://goldcountry.craigslist.org/

 Getting Here and Getting Around

-Our Raft California base camp is located an hour east of Sacramento or two hours west of Reno.
-There is no public transportation in the area, therefore, all of our staff arrives for the season with their own vehicles.
+Our Tributary Whitewater Tours base camp is located an hour east of Sacramento or two hours west of Reno.
+There is no public transportation in the area, therefore, all of our staff arrive for the season with their own vehicles.
 Having your own set of wheels is beneficial for traveling between our basecamp and office at ease and visiting the nearest grocery store or town which is a 15-minute drive away.
 While bicycles are helpful for buzzing around our 60-acre campground they are not as useful for commuting to nearby towns as the roads are mostly 55mph and some with very narrow shoulders.